yjg30737/pyqt-slideshow/README.md

 This widget mainly consists of three child widget.

 * View
-* Navigation widget - buttons on the both sides of the view
+* Navigation button widget - buttons on the both sides of the view
-* Bottom widget - buttons at the bottom
+* Bottom button widget - buttons at the bottom

+You can set the image files to show with `setFilenames`.

+You can watch previous/next image by clicking the navigation button or nth image file by clicking the buttons at the bottom.

+Image is automatically changed by internal timer.
+It is set to 5000 milliseconds by default.

 ## Method Overview
 * `setFilenames(filenames: list)` - give the image files.
 You have to call this one time only so far.